ndmitchell/record-dot-preprocessor/README.md

 The GHC plugin only runs on GHC 8.6 or higher, [doesn't work on Windows](https://gitlab.haskell.org/ghc/ghc/issues/16405) and has much better error messages.
 In contrast, the preprocessor runs everywhere and has more features.

-You must make sure that the `OPTIONS_GHC` is applied both to the file where your records are defined, and where the record syntax is used.
+You must make sure that the `OPTIONS_GHC` is applied both to the file _where your records are defined_, and _where the record syntax is used_.
 The resulting program will require the [`record-hasfield` library](https://hackage.haskell.org/package/record-hasfield).

 ## What magic is available, precisely?